learn-co-students/ruby-enumerables-introduction-to-map-and-reduce-lab-nyc-web-102819/README.md

 ## Define `map`

 As mentioned in the "Character of Enumerables," we need to visit each member of a collection.
 This is common to all Enumerable methods.
-In the case of `map` we're going to produce a _new_ `Array` after "transforming" or applying "work" to each element.
+In the case of `map`, we're going to produce a _new_ `Array` after "transforming" or applying "work" to each element.
 An example would be "multiply each number in this `Array` by `-1`, returning a new `Array` of the input `Array` "negative-ized."